waterhackweek/preliminary/_episodes/00-waterhack-intro.md

 - 32-bit or 64-bit
 - Minimum 3 GB disk space to download and install.

-Click [here](https://geohackweek.github.io/preliminary/01-conda-tutorial/) to start our Conda tutorial.
+Click [here](https://waterhackweek.github.io/preliminary/01-conda-tutorial/) to start our Conda tutorial.
 Let us know if on Slack you are having problems with installing Conda.

 ### Getting setup with Git

-Be sure to arrive at Geohackweek with your own [GitHub](https://github.com/) account.
+Be sure to arrive at Waterhackweek with your own [GitHub](https://github.com/) account.

 ### Getting setup with JupyterHub

-For those who have their Github accounts posted on the [Geohackweek Github Wiki](https://github.com/geohackweek/ghw2018/wiki/Participants), you can try accessing the Jupyterhub server we will be using throughout the program by clicking [here](https://jupyterhub.geohackweek.org).
+For those who have their Github accounts, you can try accessing the Jupyterhub server we will be using throughout the program.
 You will be logging into Jupyterhub using your Github credentials.
 Starting the server will take anywhere from a few seconds to five minutes.
 Please be patient when the server is loading.

 ### Creating an account for Google Earth Engine
 In order to use Google Earth Engine, you need to sign up for the platform.
-Click [here](https://geohackweek.github.io/GoogleEarthEngine/00-access-javascript/) and follow the directions to sign up and gain access to our shared code folder.
+Click [here](https://waterhackweek.github.io/GoogleEarthEngine/00-access-javascript/) and follow the directions to sign up and gain access to our shared code folder.

 ### Brushing up on Python

-Given all the geospatial content we hope to cover during geohack week, we will not be able to provide instruction in Python fundamentals.
+Given all the content we hope to cover during Waterhackweek, we will not be able to provide instruction in Python fundamentals.
 Here are some excellent resources we recommend using to brush up on your Python skills in advance of our event:

 * [Software carpentry lessons](https://software-carpentry.org/lessons/), especially the [Python tutorial](http://swcarpentry.github.io/python-novice-inflammation/)
 * [Python Data Science Handbook](https://github.com/jakevdp/PythonDataScienceHandbook)